-Cost-wise, wall tiling usually goes at 40 pounds per square meter.
+Cost-wise, wall tiling usually goes at £40 per square metre.
 This cost would account for basic tiles, labour costs as well as the cost of fitting materials such as grout or adhesives.
 This cost does not include any preparation costs such as reboarding, should your current bathroom require the existing tiles to be stripped off.

 Various factors could cause this price to increase, such as having border inlays, choosing tiles which are very small, choosing trims made of metal compared to plastic, opting for more premium tiles, or opting for tiles made of natural materials such as stone or porcelain.

 Half tiled bathrooms

 Unlike fully tiled bathrooms, half tiled bathrooms have a mix of both tiled and painted areas.
 The tiling is usually done in wet areas only, such as in shower enclosures or near the toilet bowl.